ldalessa/ce/README.md

 # ce
 Useful tools for constexpr work.

+(right now this just means `cvector`, but might include more in the future)

 ## cvector